hawkw/decaf/README.md

 Decaf's default backend generates Java bytecode using the [Jasmin](http://jasmin.sourceforge.net) assembly language.
 Invoking the Decaf compiler (`dcc`) on a Decaf source code file will produce Jasmin assembly files with the file extension `.j`.
 In order to produce executable `.class` files, the Jasmin assembler must be invoked on those `.j` files.
 You can download an executable Jasmin jarfile [here](http://sourceforge.net/projects/jasmin/files/).

+Currently, the Jasmin assembly output by the Jasmin backend is printed by the compiler to stdout.
+You can pipe this output into a file and then invoke Jasmin on it (`java -jar dcc.jar aprogram.decaf > aprogram.j && jasmin aprogram.j` or similar).
+This is for debugging purposes.
+Eventually, this output will be written to the current working directory instead, with each class in the program being output to its' own class file (once object-oriented programming is implemented).

 ##### Running Tests

 Running our test suites is very easy - all you have to do is navigate to this repository's root directory and type `./gradlew test`.